Mobile payment technology is one of the biggest trends to have impacted brick-and-mortar business in recent years.

 For those who remain close to a milestone but haven’t collected any points for a long time, why not re-engage them by offering some bonus points for the next purchase?

-Last year, there were an estimated 3.8 billion active loyalty program memberships in the US alone .
+More than 90% of companies offer sort some of loyalty program: 72% of US adults belong to at least one loyalty program.
 It’s easy for customers to forget the stages they’re at with each business, which is where personalized reminders across different channels (push notifications, SMS, emails etc.) are extremely important for cutting through the noise.

 3. Reel them back in with friends